 2) Mobile ticketing will replace the need for printed tickets and lengthy registration lines.

 Anyone who has ever used a mobile ticketing app knows how convenient it is to purchase a ticket online and simply scan your smartphone at the door for easy access.
-Scannable tickets have risen in popularity and benefit attendees and event planners alike.
+Scannable tickets have risen in popularity and benefit attendees and event/meeting planners alike.

 For example, providing a mobile ticketing option is a great way to reduce costs, the length of registration lines and even your event’s environmental impact.
 Plus, mobile ticket scanning is a great way to reduce cross-contamination between registration booth workers and attendees.